Detecting Optical Flow Sensor Failures in ArduPilot Logs

 Key Takeaway

-OPTICAL_FLOW flow_x flow_y flow_quality
+OPTICAL_FLOW TimeUS flow_x flow_y quality

-Confirming It in Mission Planner
+Confirming it in Mission Planner

-- Navigate to Flight Data.
+- Navigate to the Flight Data tab.

-Confirming It in MAVExplorer
+Confirming it in MAVExplorer

 MAV> graph OPTICAL_FLOW.flow_x OPTICAL_FLOW.flow_y